Update Statement

 Using the Update Content

-statement also supports the content
+The update statement also supports the content method, which allows you to

 specify the updated fields using a separate object.
 This provides a convenient